Filed by the Registrant[X]

-During fiscal 2006, the Board of Directors held four meetings (including regularly scheduled and special meetings), the Audit Committee met five times, the Compensation Committee met three times and the Nominating and Corporate Governance Committee met four times.
-All of the incumbent directors attended at least 75% of the meetings of the Board of Directors and committees, if any, upon which such directors served.
-The Board of Directors acted by unanimous written consent one time during the year.
+During fiscal 2005, the Board of Directors held four meetings (including regularly scheduled and special meetings), and all of the incumbent Directors attended 75% or more of the meetings of the Board of Directors and committees, if any, upon which such Directors served.

 Annual Meeting Attendance Policy

 We do not have a policy with regard to Directors attendance at annual meetings of shareholders.
 All Directors attended our 2004 Annual Meeting of Shareholders.

 Code of Conduct

 The Board of Directors has formally adopted our Code of Conduct, which applies to all of our employees, officers and Directors as provided in our company annual report to Shareholders.
 Included in the Code of Conduct are ethics provisions that apply to our Chief Executive Officer, Chief Financial Officer, and all other financial and accounting management employees.
 Copies of the Code of Conduct are available free of charge by contacting the Corporate Secretary, Daktronics, Inc., 331 32nd Avenue, Brookings, SD 57006.

 The Board of Directors currently has three standing committees: an Audit Committee, a Compensation Committee and a Nominating and Corporate Governance Committee.